FelixOnline/v2/content/articles/2017-1-27-real-change-comes-from-real-action.md

 subtitle: >
   Giacomo Boscaini-Gilroy is dismissive of Saturday's protests
 date: "2017-01-27 16:22:47 +0000"

 # Attributes from Felix Online V1
 id: "6687"
 old_path: /comment/6687/real-change-comes-from-real-action
 aliases:
  - /comment/6687/real-change-comes-from-real-action
+imported: true
+comments:
+ - Everyones for real change and youre absolutely right that quiet action is much more effective in achieving that than loud rhetoric But many protesters are not expecting to effect some seismic change on whatever issue theyre fired up about Zoe Williams wrote an excellent piece in the guardian on the same idea httpswwwtheguardiancomcommentisfree2017jan22piersmorganwomensmarchprotestlovegreenhamcommontrumpI was there because otherwise how can we see one another When were refracted through a political and media culture that treats cooperation as schmaltz equality as passe honesty as optional and dissenters as raging weirdos how other than by congregating can we believe that were not aloneI think its quite harsh to call it selfindulgence As Fighting apathy and maybe eventually encouraging empathy is another key challenge in bringing about change I laud these protesters for getting out there making themselves seen Misguided or whatever else one might call the

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true